Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 What to Consider When Choosing a Chiminea

 One of the best benefits of a chiminea over a traditional outdoor fireplace is its enhanced design and portability.
 Primary considerations include which style will suit the space and where you intend to keep it.
-Once you have a general idea of those factors, you will want to keep materials, size, and fuel type in mind as you make your decision.
+Once you have a general idea of those factors, you will want to keep materials, size, and fuel type in mind as you decide.

 Material

-Chimineas come in a variety of materials, including terra cotta, clay, and tile for a natural vibe, as well as steel, cast iron, aluminum, and even hammered copper to suit everything from rustic to modern aesthetics.
+Chimineas are made from various materials, including terra-cotta, clay, and tile for a natural vibe, and steel, cast iron, aluminum, and even hammered copper to suit everything from rustic to modern aesthetics.
 Those interested in a traditional look will want to consider clay, the material used to make the first chimineas, which originated in Mexico.
-Although far less sturdy than metal, clay—especially El Barro, terra cotta, or any other kiln-dried type—doesn’t show weathering as much as metal.
+Although far less sturdy than metal, clay—especially El Barro, terra-cotta, or any other kiln-dried type—doesn’t show weathering as much as metal.
 However, metal versions have become much more popular, so folks may be hard-pressed to find a quality clay chiminea.
-(Our lineup of top models are all made of metal.)
+(Our tested models are all made of metal.)

 Metal chimineas are very durable and come in a much greater variety of designs than their clay and tile counterparts.
 They are, however, prone to rust and weathering, especially in harsh outdoor conditions.
-Cast-iron models have a charming rustic look, but they’re among the heaviest options.
-If shoppers like the look of cast iron, they’ll want to be prepared to sacrifice portability because of the weight.
-Also, because metal conducts heat so well, most types of paint applied to the exterior are likely to bake and flake off.
+Cast-iron models have a charming rustic look but are among the heaviest options.
+Shoppers who like the look of cast iron will need to be prepared to sacrifice portability because of the weight.
+Also, because metal conducts heat so well, most paint applied to the exterior will likely bake and flake off.

 Size and Shape